 The Neighbourhood Plan seeks to encourage improvement to the parish's transport network, making key services and facilities more accessible, without the use of a car.
-All new housing developments, regardless of scale and including allocated sites, should be located they should be designed and implemented wherever appropriate, to take maximum advantage of existing services and facilities and existing public transport facilities.
+All new housing developments, regardless of scale and including allocated sites, should be designed and implemented to take maximum advantage of existing services and facilities and existing public transport facilities.